 The overwhelming majority of self-injury cases – some 90 percent – begin in adolescence.
 While the condition brings temporary relief for a person suffering, it carries a lot of shame and stigma.

 Many people who self-harm are labeled attention seekers.
 This only serves to alienate and isolate them further.
 In other cases, family or friends might be in denial about the problem and still find themselves hiding sharp objects, such as kitchen knives, from their loved one.

-Dr. Marsha Linehan, who was institutionalized at the age of 17 for extreme social withdraw and severe self-harm, didn’t start sharing her experience until she was in her 60s.
+Dr. Marsha Linehan, who was institutionalized at the age of 17 for extreme social withdrawal and severe self-harm, didn’t start sharing her experience until she was in her 60s.

 Linehan now helps others and recalls for the New York Times that painful period in her life.
-“I felt totally empty, like the Tin Man; I had no way to communicate what was going on, no way to understand it.”
+“I felt totally empty, like the Tin Man; I had no way to communicate what was going on or understand it.”